-Our recent guide on marketing to Millennials was a huge hit.
-So we’re back with another best practice guide for you — this time aimed at the next generation: Gen Z. This socially-conscious generation wields $360 million in disposable income, and is prepared to spend it.
-So it’s about time you started marketing to Gen Z.
+Our recent guide on marketing to millennials was a huge hit.
+So we’re back with another best practice guide for you — this time aimed at the next generation: marketing to Gen Z. This socially-conscious generation wields $360 million in disposable income, and is prepared to spend it.

 Arguably the trickiest segment to successfully market to, we’ve broken this guide down into the separate tactics required to win over Gen Z’s repeat business.